 There is no path toward educational justice that contains convenient detours around direct confrontations with injustice.
 The desperate search for these detours, often in the form of models or frameworks or concepts that were not developed as paths to justice, is the greatest evidence of the collective desire among those who count on injustice to give them an advantage to retain that advantage.
 If a direct confrontation of injustice is missing from our strategies or initiatives or movements, that means we are recreating the conditions we’re pretending to want to destroy.

 Fix injustice, not kids.
 Channel tech regrets into building an indie ed-tech that confronts injustice instead of amplifying it.
-Let’s get structural and social instead of repeatedly, endlessly bikeshedding the deficit model with new coats of mindset marketing and behaviorism.
+Let’s get structural, social, and equity literate instead of repeatedly, endlessly bikeshedding the deficit model with new coats of mindset marketing and behaviorism.

 And I think there’s something about all these confessional narratives (and their hopes, I think, of becoming redemption narratives) that is also deeply intertwined with individual rather than structural change.
 These stories rarely situate themselves in history, for example, and as such really cannot offer much insight into how or why or even when things might’ve “gone wrong.”
 They rarely situate themselves among other thinkers or scholars (or activists or “users”).
 They are individual realizations, after all.